Exceptional Golf

 The Royal Ottawa Golf Club offers the finest courses in the area.
 Graced by the natural beauty of the Gatineau Hills, our 18-hole facility spans 6600 yards, par 71.
 As a Member, you will enjoy the Club’s in-town location, availability of tee times, and speed of play; every golfer’s dream.

-Click here to view our 3D Course Maps
+Click to view our 3D Course Maps

 The Royal Ottawa Course 2